 Audit paperwork.
 Where possible, look over the paperwork before it's sent to underwriting and again before closing documents are finalized.
 Work with your loan officer to do this face to face if there's a branch location near you or over email, video chat, or a secure document sharing platform.

-Call your city.
-To make sure your property tax payments from your mortgage servicer are going through, call the city yourself to confirm.
+Verify your taxes and insurance.
+To make sure your property tax payments from your mortgage servicer are going through, call the city or visit the property appraiser’s website yourself to confirm.
 You may also want to contact your home insurance provider, as yearly home insurance premiums are usually bundled in your escrow payments.

 Slow process or delays — 24%